RujulChaudhari/Azure-Sentinel_AttackMap/README.md

 - Before connecting, click Display and scale down display configuration for easier viewing
 - Click connect
 - In the *Enter your credentials* window click more choices > Use a different account
-- Enter invalid credentials tin order to generate a log for later viewing.
+- Enter invalid credentials in order to generate a log for later viewing.
 - Then, enter your credentials we created for our Azure vm in Step 3, click OK.
 - Accept the certificate warning
 - You should be logged into the vm when you see “Remote Desktop Connection” at the top of the screen.